kate-bagenzo/strawberry-starter/src/posts/markdown-example.md

 title: Markdown Examples
 date: 2025-01-03
 ---
-Welcome to the Markdown guide!
-It's what you'll be writing your blog in, and it's pretty cool!
-This is an intuitive showcase of its features - you can open this post in a text editor and see how to do everything.
+This post is a showcase of how to write Markdown, featuring various examples of the elements you can create.
+Open this post in a text editor so you can see exactly how they've been added.

-I'd also recommend reading [a Markdown guide like this one](https://www.markdownguide.org/), or at least having it handy, so you can consult it when necessary.
+Additionally, I also recommend reading [a Markdown guide like this one](https://www.markdownguide.org/), or at least having it handy, so you can consult it when necessary.

 # Headings (this is level 1)
 ## Heading level 2